 Even better is that it truly lasts, I can put it on in the morning and even after the second time i’ve washed my hands, they’ve still retained moisture.
 I recently started using the Hard-Working Foot Protector in The Hemp Line and noticed that it helped to soften my callouses.
 It’s very rich in moisture, but I loved that my feet were not greasy after.
 I was able to put my shoes on almost immediately after putting the foot protector on and my feet were soft but not slippery.
 Hemp and CBD oil is great for the skin, although you may want to be careful when storing it since keeping CBD oil in the fridge makes it thick and hard to use.
 Now, 20 years later, the beauty industry is just starting to get into using hemp and CBD in their products.
 Many organizations have discovered how to sell cbd online and make impressive money from doing so.
 Perhaps this is due to the impending legalization of marijuana, or maybe it’s just time the industry decided to get out of the dark ages and take advantage of this miracle plant in many innovative products such as cbd honey sticks.
-Either way and The Body Shop’s Iconic Hemp Line STILL lives up to it’s cult status, and that’s not just blowing smoke.
+Either way and The Body Shop’s Iconic Hemp Line STILL? lives up to it’s cult status, and that’s not just blowing smoke.

 Make sure to follow along with on my Vancouver adventures via my Instagram account and my#DoTheDaniel adventures on the West Coast & around the world!